Productivity Measures and Related Variables - National and Provincial (Annual) (MFP)

 Data are collected from other Statistics Canada surveys and/or other sources.

-The output of the total business sector in the annual program of the CPA is measured as value-added at basic prices.
+The output of the total business sector in the annual program of the Canadian Productivity Accounts (CPA) is measured as value-added at basic prices.
 The value-added at basic prices has been calculated using the 'bottom-up' approach-by aggregating all industries in the business sector.
 This differs from the output measure of the total business sector in the quarterly program of the CPA (see record number 5042).
 The output of the total business sector in the quarterly program is based on GDP at market prices.
 The GDP at market prices has been calculated using the 'top-down' approach-by subtracting several non-business sector components from final demand.
 These two approaches give slightly different growth rates in the short run but are the same over longer periods of time.

 The difference in the output of the total business sector in the annual program and quarterly program of the CPA can be attributed to a number of factors.
 First, the value-added output of the total business sector in the annual program is valued at basic prices, while the value-added output in the quarterly program is valued at market prices.
 The difference between value-added at market prices and value-added at basic prices is taxes on products less subsidies on products.